SirPepe/html-import/readme.md

 `<html-import>` element.
 Add a little extra JS for routing and your whole page suddenly feels like a SPA - when all you needed to do was to wrap every page's main content in `<html-import>` and write about 50 lines of JavaScript to intercept clicks and manage the navigation history.
+If something breaks or an ancient browser comes along, your project will still work via traditional page loads.

 Check out `demo/staticsite` to see this principle in action.